hdShang/arxiv-daily/docs/cs-CL/2025-09-02/papers/250902830v1-ssvd-structured-svd-for-parameter-efficient-fine-tuning-and-benchmar.md

 ---
 layout: default
-title: SSVD: Structured SVD for Parameter-Efficient Fine-Tuning and Benchmarking under Domain Shift in ASR
+title: "SSVD: Structured SVD for Parameter-Efficient Fine-Tuning and Benchmarking under Domain Shift in ASR"
 ---

 # SSVD: Structured SVD for Parameter-Efficient Fine-Tuning and Benchmarking under Domain Shift in ASR